Loch o' th' Lowes (New Cumnock): The loch

-McMichael records that in wet weather the three lochs combined as one and suggests that until the trap dyke on the River Nith below Corsancone Hill wore down the Cum Loch covered the whole area as far as the watershed at Sannock Hill and had a shape and surface area similar to Loch Doon.
+McMichael records that in wet weather the three lochs combined as one, and suggests that until the trap dyke on the River Nith below Corsancone Hill wore down, the loch covered the whole area as far as the watershed at Sannock Hill and had a shape and surface area similar to Loch Doon.

-Loch o' th' Lowes, in New Cumnock Parish, situated at the foot of Lowesmuir.
-A Middle English derivation of the name is suggested to be law, meaning 'low' or alternatively the name Lowes is derived from the personal name Lothus, brother of Urien of Rheged.
-The 'Loch of Flames' has also been suggested.
-Another derivation may be a duplication, the word itself being a form of 'loch'.

-A Loch of Lowes is located in the River Tay Basin near Perth and a Loch of the Lowes is found near Selkirk in the River Tweed basin.
-Lowes Loch in North Ayrshire is said to have derived its name from the Celtic for 'Hill'.

 The name Lochside is derived from the shooting lodge, now a hotel (2011), built by the Marquis of Bute.

-The 'Runner' is a deep and broad ditch that was dug many years back to link the three lochs of Lowes, Black, and Creoch.
+The "Runner" is a deep and broad ditch that was dug many years back to link the three lochs of Lowes, Black, and Creoch.